ABOUT US

 Elbert Sampson

-“Serving on the board of TMF is important to me because it is an opportunity to use my experience and training to provide assistance to the small business community of Philadelphia.
+Retired“Serving on the board of TMF is important to me because it is an opportunity to use my experience and training to provide assistance to the small business community of Philadelphia.
 As small businesses are stabilized, they are better able to employ more people who are then able to stabilize their communities – all to the good of all of us.”

 Shalimar Thomas